-Consequence for Life Safety Explanation Slight Harm Fire is unlikely to result in serious injury or death of any occupant. (other than sleeping occupant in the room of fire origin) of fire Moderate Harm Fire could foreseeable result in injury or serious injury of one or more occupants but is unlikely to result in multiple fatalities.
-Extreme Harm Significant potential for serious injury or death of one or more occupants in the event of a fire.
+Consequence for Life Safety Explanation Slight Harm Fire is unlikely to result in serious injury or death of any occupant. (other than a Silgitt Harm sleeping occupant in the room of fire origin) of fire Moderate Harm Fire could foreseeable result in injury or serious injury of one or more occupants but Woderate nami is unlikely to result in multiple fatalities.
+Extreme Harm Significant potential for serious injury or death of one or more occupants in the event Extreme nami of a fire.